 While the field has not officially been set, we have a good idea of the top contenders that will take the track.
 I’m confident enough to release my win/place/show predictions.

-Keep in mind that the post position draw will take place on Wednesday at 11:00am ET.
+Keep in mind that the post position draw will take place on Wednesday.
 At that point the official morning-line odds will be announced.
 If you aren’t familiar with the morning-line odds, be sure to check out our Kentucky Derby betting guide.

 You will have to wait to bet on the race at your local track until these odds are released, but you can wager online right now if you like.
 Several sportsbooks have already released odds to win the race.

-It also helps to have a top-notch jockey in a race of this magnitude, and for that Always Dreaming will be ridden by John R. Velazquez, who rode Animal Kingdom to victory in 2011.
-Expect this horse to contend from start to finish.
+It also helps to have a top-notch jockey in a race of this magnitude, and for that Always Dreaming will be ridden by Javier Castellano, who knows a thing or two about maneuvering his way around Church Hills Downs (11 Derby starts).